eighty20results/e20r-tracker/README.txt

 During its development, we discovered a side-benefit which also allows us to manage an online personal training membership.

 == ChangeLog ==

+= 0.8.18 =
+* Handle situations where the delay value is 0 (i.e. the beginning of the program)
+* Handle (first day of program - 1 day) correctly: Nothing will be scheduled
+* Never prevent users from scrolling back, all the way to the beginning of the program

 = 0.8.17 =
 * Handle navigation to a different day than the current one.